 This like-new first printing is near fine, no marks, pages are tight and appear unread, the book is tight, square, and unmarked.
 The dust jacket is unmarked, blue cloth boards, and bright gilt lettering on the spine of the book.
 The Language of Threads (1999) by Gail Tsukiyama, a sequel to Women of the Silk (1991), follows Pei, a young Chinese woman rebuilding her life after leaving the silk factories of southern China.
 As political tensions rise, she relies on her resilience, friendships, and the bonds she weaves, both literal and metaphorical.
 Tsukiyama’s lyrical prose and vivid historical settings have earned praise, immersing readers in the emotional depth of her characters' journeys.
 A powerful continuation of Pei's story, it explores the strength of connection and personal growth.

-This first edtion is near fine, no marks, pages are tight and appear unread, the book is tight, square, and unmarked.
-Dust cover is unmarked, yellow cloth boards, and green lettering on the spine of the book.
-The Samurai's Garden by Gail Tsukiyama is a poignant novel that explores themes of love, loss, and cultural identity.
-Set in Japan during the late 1930s, as the country edges toward World War II, the story is both deeply personal and subtly reflective of the larger historical tensions of the time.
-The story is narrated by Stephen, a young Chinese man from Hong Kong who is sent to his family's summer home in the small Japanese seaside village of Tarumi.
-In Tarumi, he meets Matsu, the family’s caretaker, a quiet and introspective man with a deep connection to the garden and the surrounding community.
-The novel’s tone is contemplative, inviting readers to reflect on the intersection of personal and historical narratives.
+This edition is near fine—there are no marks, the pages are tight and appear unread, and the book is tight, square, and unmarked.
+The dust jacket is clean and unmarked.
+The book features yellow cloth boards with green lettering on the spine.
+The Samurai's Garden by Gail Tsukiyama is set in Japan during the late 1930s, as the country edges toward World War II.
+The novel is both deeply personal and subtly reflective of the broader historical tensions of the era.
+Narrated by Stephen, a young Chinese man from Hong Kong, the story follows his journey to his family's summer home in the quiet seaside village of Tarumi.
+There, he meets Matsu, the family’s reserved and introspective caretaker, who has a profound connection to the garden and the local community.
+With a contemplative tone, the novel explores the intersection of personal healing and historical upheaval.